Telos team

 Education:Full-ride Athletic scholarship BYU while competing for BYU Women's Cross-Country/Track team

-Campus Supervisor - Center St Campus
+Campus Supervisor - North Campus

 Lyndsie Thompson